 “Scientists around the world are trying different tricks to increase the power factor of materials, by increasing conductivity without compromising too much on the Seebeck coefficient (thermoelectric sensitivity).
 However, our previous work on the highly-conductive proquinoidal polymers suggests that they might naturally have a high Seebeck coefficient as well, thanks to how electrons behave within them,” Tam said.

 As Tam explains, proquinoidal structures imbue polymers with rapidly switching double bonds, giving them high electrical conductivity.
-Together with Shuo-Wang Yang at the A*STAR Institute of High Performance Computing (IHPC), the researchers showed how these rapid switches also occasionally separate the tightly-bound pairs of electrons that make up chemical bonds.
+Together with Shuo-Wang Yang at A*STAR's Institute of High Performance Computing (IHPC), the researchers showed how these rapid switches also occasionally separate the tightly-bound pairs of electrons that make up chemical bonds.

 When these separated electrons ‘spin’ in the same direction, forming a ‘high-spin triplet state,’ they respond more effectively to thermal energy, resulting in high Seebeck coefficients in addition to high conductivity.
 Under testing conditions, the doped proquinoidal semiconductors showed power factors exceeding 50 µW m-1 K-2—among the highest ever reported for organic semiconductors.